GiftRocket/embed/README.md

 ## REST API Integration

 At minimum, the embedded SDK does not require any integration with the GiftRocket REST API.
-However, an integration may be helpful for fetching historical orders, adding webhooks, etc.  To learn more, [view the REST documentation](https://www.giftrocket.com/docs).
+However, an integration may be helpful for fetching historical orders, adding webhooks, etc.  To learn more, [(view the REST documentation)](https://www.giftrocket.com/docs).